Crisis management is in place following flooding in Auckland. More information.

 Courses within a qualification that are associated with a specialisation – endorsement, subject or major.
 While not necessarily compulsory, they count towards the specialisation.

 A research component of a postgraduate qualification having a value of 0.75 EFTS (90 credits) or more.
-A thesis may comprise a written document only or creative work and exegesis.
+A thesis may comprise a written document only or a creative work and exegesis.

 Provisions applying to students affected by new regulations for a qualification coming into effect partway through their programme of study towards the qualification.
 Transitional provisions are specific to a qualification and are included in the Qualification Regulations in the Calendar.
+Transitional provisions have an expiry date after which they cease to apply.

 Fees that relate to a student's programme (qualification or courses).
 Tuition fees include fees charged for courses and component fees such as field trips and materials.